typelevel/Laika/docs/05-extending-laika/06-adding-syntax-highlighters.md

 In the first line of the definition we specify the category that should be assigned to the result of the parser.

-The next line is a standard parser definition using some of the building blocks of @:ref(Laika's Parser Combinators).
+The next line is a standard parser definition using some of the building blocks of [Laika's Parser Combinators].
 We simply expect a backtick as the start and end delimiter and allow anything in-between apart from newline or backtick characters.